 In basic terms, a help desk is a central online hub where your customers can talk to customer support staff.
 It can be a physical desk but is more commonly a virtual space where your customers can reach out to you when they need help.
 Depending on the size of your company, a help desk can be staffed either by one individual employee or a specialized team dedicated specifically to support.

-In some way, all companies have a help desk of sorts.
+In some way, all companies have a help desk of sorts as part of their customer or account management system.
 If a customer has a problem with your product or service, they will probably call your organization to get the issue sorted out.
 A help desk management software solution is designed to make customer support easier thanks to ticket management, communications, automation, and other features.

 How to Set Up Your Help Desk in 5 Steps